daemon-user/masscan-nmap-auto/README.md

 **masscan-nmap-auto** is an automated Python script that combines the speed of [masscan](https://github.com/robertdavidgraham/masscan) for rapid port discovery with the detailed service enumeration capabilities of [Nmap](https://nmap.org/).
 It efficiently scans large networks or lists of hosts, detects open ports, and performs targeted service/version detection only on those ports, saving time and bandwidth.
+This script scans networks or host lists for open ports with masscan, then runs Nmap service detection **only on the specific open ports for each host**, saving time and bandwidth.

 ---

 ## Features

-- **Fast port scanning** using masscan
+- 🚀 **Fast port discovery** with masscan
-- **Targeted service enumeration** using Nmap on only discovered open ports
+- 🎯 **Targeted Nmap scans**: Only open ports per host are scanned
-- **Flexible target input:** single IP/range or file with multiple targets
+- 📄 **Flexible input**: Single IP/CIDR or file with multiple targets
+- 📝 **Clean output**: See exactly which ports are open on which hosts, and detailed Nmap results
-- **Output options:** print results to terminal or save all script output to a file
+- 📤 **Output to file**: All results and scan details can be saved to a text file
-- **Easy integration** into penetration testing and network audit workflows

 ---